-For example, most schools rely on learning management systems, such as Blackboard and Canvas, to disseminate information on course requirements, schedules, grades, and other vital updates.
+For example, most schools rely on learning management systems such as Blackboard and Canvas to disseminate information on course requirements, assignments, syllabi, and grades.
 Having a rough sense of how to work these systems can help you adapt faster to your academic program and your new life as a student.

-Most likely, you'll also be expected to have reliable internet access, a fully functional computer with programs like Microsoft Word and PowerPoint, and a webcam (should you opt for remote or online classes).
+You'll also likely be expected to have reliable internet access, a fully functional computer with programs like Microsoft Word and PowerPoint, and a webcam (should you opt for online classes).

-Most nontraditional students are older than their more traditional peers, which can make them feel awkward and out of place.
+Many nontraditional students are older than their peers, which can make them feel awkward and out of place.
 As a nontrad, you should try to maintain a high level of self-confidence so that you can succeed in your academic pursuits and learn to take pride in your identity as a student.

 4 Tips for Choosing a College as a Nontrad

 Before enrolling, prospective nontraditional students should ensure their college of choice offers flexibility, affordability, and an overall welcoming atmosphere.